 If you’re planning on being active, it’s usually best to get wireless headphones, as there are no cables to get in your way.

-Some do, although smartwatches and traditional chest-based heart monitors are typically more accurate.
+Some headphones can impact heart-rate monitors.
+However, smartwatches and traditional chest-based heart monitors are typically more accurate, regardless of interference.

 - The best true wireless earbuds for 2020